 Building your team can be one of the most exciting parts of setting up a group practice – these are going to be the people that you rely on for so many things, including personal support and morale!
 Once you know how many therapists you want to hire, you’re ready to start the hiring process.

-Thinking ahead - being intentional about your processes always pays off!
+Thinking ahead and being intentional about your processes always pays off!
 Consider what types of therapists you hope to hire.
 Use the numerous resources online about best hiring practices and make them unique to your practice, goals, and mission.
-A great read to help you think through these things is called Who: The A Method for Hiring by Randy Street.
+A great read to help you think through these things is Who: The A Method for Hiring by Randy Street (read our review).
 Once you’ve determined what you’re looking for, create a hiring process that includes an application, a multi-step interview process, and reference checks.

-When you’re interviewing your candidates, be sure to ask about career goals, their professional strengths, their boundaries in terms of professional work, and their past experiences with supervisors or bosses.
+When you’re interviewing candidates, be sure to ask about their career goals, professional strengths, boundaries in terms of professional work, and past experiences with supervisors or bosses.
 Ask about their previous roles, including what accomplishments they’re most proud of, where they had low points, and how they deal with burn out.

 A lot of this process will differ individual-by-individual, but it is important to remember that you are a clinician – you know how to read people and ask the important questions.
 Trust yourself to know what’s a good answer and what is not — and what will benefit your practice in the long term.

 It’s important to set clear expectations with each new hire regarding their responsibilities, the onboarding process, their expected caseload, and compensation from the very beginning.
 As a leader, be sure to have straightforward communication and set the tone for the relationship.
-To build rapport, you might want to share your practice vision with them, including your dreams for the team and work that you do.
-It’s an exciting time for your practice (and your new employee!) and by working together, you’re both reaching for goals and shaping your work culture.
+To build rapport, share your practice vision with them, including your dreams for the team and the work that you do.
+It’s an exciting time for your practice (and your new team member!) and by working together, you’re both reaching for goals and shaping your work culture.

 Ready to start taking on clients?
 Determine your intake processes so you can hit the ground running.
 Ask yourself the following questions to create a standardized procedure for prospective clients: